 Push notifications are a server-to-client message delivery mechanism where a message is sent to an Android application, an iOS application, or a browser-based web application in order to wake up sleeping or closed applications on incoming SIP calls or messages.
 They enable SIP users to stay available in an energy-efficient way, without the app running constantly in the background.

 How are Push Notifications making softphone usage seamless?
 Let’s look at their key advantages.

 - Battery saving: There is no need to run the softphone app constantly in the background anymore to be able to receive calls.

-- Availability: Push notifications ensure your softphone is always available to receive calls and messages.
+- Availability: Push notifications ensure your softphone for business is always available to receive calls and messages.

 - New App store requirements: New Apple and Android mobile phone versions are becoming particular about closing background applications and disconnecting network connections if an app is not in the foreground.
 This makes push notifications mandatory.

 It isn’t a good idea for your softphone app to run constantly in your phone’s background.
 Why?